onzfonz/comp227/src/content/1/en/part1b.md

 x = 4               // causes an error
 ```

-[const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) does not define a variable but a <i>constant</i> for which the value can no longer be changed.
+[const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) does not define a variable but a **constant** for which the value can no longer be changed.
 On the other hand, [let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) defines a normal variable.

 In the example above, we also see that the variable's data type can change during execution.
-At the start, *y* stores an integer; at the end, it stores a string.
+At the start, `y` stores an integer; at the end, it stores a string.

 It is also possible to define variables in JavaScript using the keyword [var](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var).
 var was, for a long time, the only way to define variables.